How Long Does It Take for Weeds to Grow?

 - - What Kind of Climate do You Need to Grow Weed Outdoors?

-Growing perennial weeds is a long, complicated process that requires a bit of patience and a lot of knowledge.
+Growing weed is a long, complicated process that requires a bit of patience and a lot of knowledge.
 When someone starts cultivating cannabis, one of the first questions that comes up is almost always, “How long does it take for weeds to grow?”

 When you’re growing weed — whether outdoor or indoor — you need to be aware of the plant’s specific timeline and how long it’ll take to cultivate it overall.
 Some seasons are better than others for growing weed, so paying attention to life cycles and time spans is absolutely crucial.
 That’s why, today, we’re addressing many of your cannabis cultivation concerns.
 From how long it takes to grow weed outdoors to the best strains to grow outside, we’re covering it all.